-The leading decliner among Tonga’s top 10 export categories was fruits and nuts which fell -50.4% year over year.
+The leading decliner among Tonga’s top 10 export categories was fruits, nuts: thanks to a -64.7% year-over-year drop.

 The following types of Tongan product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.